bash-bits/.github/.github/GOVERNANCE.md

 ### 🚧 [Technical Steering Committee (TSC)](#-toc)

 The TSC is a special role available to Project Staff Members (L1+).
-TSC members are responsible for the growth and maintenance of RedEyed projects.
+TSC members are responsible for the growth and maintenance of Bash-Bits projects.

-TSC members are the guardians over the codebases of RedEyed projects.
+TSC members are the guardians over the codebases of Bash-Bits projects.
 It is their duty to ensure code quality, enforce coding standards, correctness, and security.

 A TSC member guides the direction of a project, and ensures the health of a project's codebase into the future.
 TSC members are ultimately responsible for technical decision making when it comes to any changes or additions to a project's codebase.

 TSC members have significant sway in software design decisions.
 For this reason, coding experience is _essential_ for this role.
-TSC membership is one of the few roles which requires a significant contribution history of code to a RedEyed project on GitHub.
+TSC membership is one of the few roles which requires a significant contribution history of code to a Bash-Bits project on GitHub.

 #### Privileges: